 Nursery Learning Objectives

 Autumn 1

 All about me I am interested in photographs of myself and familiar people and objects I am curious about people and show interest in stories about myself and my family I can talk about what I was like when I was a baby I can talk about places I have visited (e.g.: the park/ASDA

 Autumn 2

 Stories and celebrations I show interest in different occupations I enjoy celebrating my birthday and that of others I can make observations about my immediate environment I can, in pretend play, imitate everyday actions and events from own family and cultural background, e.g. making and drinking tea.

 Spring 1

 Animal fun I can begin to make sense of my own life-story and family's history I can identify where things belong in my environment (E.g. where my bottle/ coat/ painting goes) I can talk about environment in stories

 Spring 2

-Growing up I am beginning to notice changes in my environment I can talk about an animal life cycle
+Growing up Growing up I am beginning to notice changes in my environment I can talk about an animal life cycle

 Summer 1

-Adventures under the sea I can see my new friends have similarities and differences that connect them to, and distinguish them from, others I can talk about what I can see I can talk about what is special in our world
+Adventures under the sea I can talk about what I can see

 Summer 2

 A taste of the world I can use simple positional language I am beginning to talk about and describe changes in my environment I can talk about different places